AIMM-A Global Center for African Indigenous and Black Diasporic Midwifery Cultural Heritage & Research

 Sacred Shores: Gullah Geechee Birth Traditions in the Carolinas

 A powerful exploration of Gullah Geechee midwifery along the southern U.S. coast.
-Learn how these midwives preserved African birthing traditions and became essential to the survival and health of their communities through centuries of oppression, practicing Hoodoo, prayer, laying on of hands, and conjure to protect their people.
+Learn how these midwives preserved African birthing traditions and became essential to the survival and health of their communities through centuries of oppression through the active practice of Hoodoo, prayer, laying on of hands, and conjure to protect their people in birth and beyond.

 SPECIAL EVENTS